olipinfatphotos@gmail.com

 Deliberately using a process which is hard to control, Pin-Fat accepts the disappearances and losses inherent to darkroom practice to embrace the accidental.

-Paralleling a frayed, damaged and mutable way of being/seeing both psychologically and literally - a large part of his practice particularly from 2003 onwards has leaned heavily, but not exclusively, on the destruction of the image itself, often involving the vandalism of film prior to (or sometimes during) film development.
 This process results in the erosion or deletion of much of what he actually photographs with the camera, if not a total destruction (or ‘still-birth’) then in the least a rupture of the emulsion’s surface.
-In this sense, a secondary (or tertiary, depending on your point of view) ‘decisive moment’ ostensibly occurs for him after the initial photographic (f)act has taken place - a fermentation far away from the conjunction of elements recorded by the camera itself, happening unseen in the developing tanks, out of his control & finally culminating in what comes out of them (or in the majority of cases, doesn’t).
-In this sense he works with (on and around) what is ‘given’ or what has emerged out of the wreckage.
-His edits could therefore easily be described as ‘anti-edits’.
+In this sense, a secondary ‘decisive moment’ ostensibly occurs for him after the initial photographic (f)act has taken place - a fermentation far away from the conjunction of elements recorded by the camera itself, happening unseen in the developing tanks, & finally culminating in what comes out of them (or in the majority of cases, doesn’t).
+In this sense he works with (on and around) what is ‘given’, what has emerged out of the wreckage, what some strange ‘providence’ he doesn’t claim to understand has granted him.

-(Madrid, PHotoEspaña 2001), Le Centre d’Art Contemporain de Basse-Normandie (1998), About(Photography)Gallery (Bangkok, 1996), (About)Cafe & Studio Gallery (Bangkok, 1998), The Bangkok Art and Cultural Centre (2009,10,11), H Gallery (Bangkok, 2010,11), The Museum of Botanique (Brussels, 2018), Galerie VU (Paris, 2002), Agnes B (Paris/London, 2008), Pingyao International Photo Festival (Shanxi, China, 2001), Nederlands Foto Institute (Rotterdam, 2000), Copperfield Gallery (London, 2015), NACC (Bangkok, 2016), Lianzhou International Photo Festival (Lianzhou, China, 2006), the old gasworks/gaswerken at UNSEEN (Amsterdam, 2012), Noordelicht Gallery (Groningen, Netherlands, 2013), L’atelier Cinq - Arles (2015), Galerie Honoré (Paris, 2015), Unsocial Studio Gallery (Modena, Italy, 2022), & Le Plac’Art Photo (Paris, 2023) - to mention a few.
+His work has been exhibited both as solo and group shows such as in the Centro Cultural Conde-Duqu (Madrid, PHotoEspaña 2001), Le Centre d’Art Contemporain de Basse-Normandie (1998), About(Photography)Gallery (Bangkok, 1996), (About)Cafe & Studio Gallery (Bangkok, 1998), The Bangkok Art and Cultural Centre (2009,10,11), H Gallery (Bangkok, 2010,11), The Museum of Botanique (Brussels, 2018), Galerie VU (Paris, 2002,3,4), Agnes B (Paris/London, 2008), Pingyao International Photo Festival (Shanxi, China, 2001), Nederlands Foto Institute (Rotterdam, 2000), Copperfield Gallery (London, 2015), NACC (Bangkok, 2016), Lianzhou International Photo Festival (in the ’the candy factory’ - Lianzhou, China, 2006), the old gasworks/gaswerken at UNSEEN (Amsterdam, 2012), Noordelicht Gallery (Groningen, Netherlands, 2013), L’atelier Cinq - Arles (2015), Galerie Honoré (Paris, 2015), Unsocial Studio Gallery (Modena, Italy, 2022), & Le Plac’Art Photo (Paris, 2022, 2023) - to mention a few.

 His book MEAT (éd,Void-2018) was a finalist for The Rencontres d’Arles Book Award // Prix du Livre d’Auteur in 2019.